 The steering committee meetings and other events associated with the committee must be held at facilities that can accommodate members covered by the Americans with Disabilities Act.
-Language interpretation services will be provided in Spanish and as needed in other languages with a minimum 48-hour advance request.
+Language interpretation services will be provided in Spanish at all meetings, and as needed in other languages with a minimum 48-hour advance request.